QGreenland-Net/qgreenland-net.github.io/presentations/gsw2025-overview.md

 * Concerns about US-based projects and funding ending abruptly.
 Importance of communicating "evergreen" project artifacts.
 * Difficulties with science funding are wider than just the U.S..
+* ArcGIS StoryMaps are a commonly used tool for science communication.